Paris: Air

-Paris is a major international air transport hub with the 5th busiest airport system in the world.
-The city is served by three commercial international airports: Charles de Gaulle Airport, Orly Airport and Beauvais–Tillé Airport.
-Together these three airports recorded traffic of 112 million passengers in 2019.
+Paris is a major international air transport hub, and the 5th busiest airport system in the world.
+Paris is served by three commercial international airports: Charles de Gaulle Airport, the third-busiest airport in Europe as of 2018, Orly Airport and Beauvais–Tillé Airport.
+In 2019, these three airports recorded traffic of 112 million passengers.
 There is also one general aviation airport, Paris–Le Bourget Airport, historically the oldest Parisian airport and closest to the city centre, which is now used only for private business flights and air shows.

-Orly Airport, located in the southern suburbs of Paris, replaced Le Bourget as the principal airport of Paris from the 1950s to the 1980s.
 Charles de Gaulle Airport, located on the edge of the northern suburbs of Paris, opened to commercial traffic in 1974 and became the busiest Parisian airport in 1993.
-For the year 2017 it was the 5th busiest airport in the world by international traffic and it is the hub for the nation's flag carrier Air France.
-Beauvais-Tillé Airport, located 69 km north of Paris's city centre, is used by charter airlines and low-cost carriers such as Ryanair.
+In 2023, it was the 4th busiest airport in the world by international traffic and it is the hub for the nation's flag carrier, Air France.
+Beauvais-Tillé Airport, located 69 km north of Paris's city centre, is used by charter airlines and low-cost carriers.

-Domestically, air travel between Paris and some of France's largest cities such as Lyon, Marseille, or Strasbourg has been in a large measure replaced by high-speed rail due to the opening of several high-speed TGV rail lines from the 1980s.
-For example, after the LGV Méditerranée opened in 2001, air traffic between Paris and Marseille declined from 2,976,793 passengers in 2000 to 1,502,196 passengers in 2014.
-After the LGV Est opened in 2007, air traffic between Paris and Strasbourg declined from 1,006,327 passengers in 2006 to 157,207 passengers in 2014.

-Internationally, air traffic has increased markedly in recent years between Paris and the Gulf airports, the emerging nations of Africa, Russia, Turkey, Portugal, Italy, and mainland China, whereas noticeable decline has been recorded between Paris and the British Isles, Egypt, Tunisia, and Japan.

 Motorways

-The city is also the most important hub of France's motorway network, and is surrounded by three orbital freeways: the Périphérique, which follows the approximate path of 19th-century fortifications around Paris, the A86 motorway in the inner suburbs, and finally the Francilienne motorway in the outer suburbs.
+Paris is the most important hub of France's motorway network, and is surrounded by three orbital freeways: the Périphérique, which follows the approximate path of 19th-century fortifications around Paris, the A86 motorway in the inner suburbs, and the Francilienne motorway in the outer suburbs.
 Paris has an extensive road network with over 2000 km of highways and motorways.

 Waterways

-The Paris region is the most active water transport area in France, with most of the cargo handled by Ports of Paris in facilities located around Paris.
+The Paris region is the most active water transport area in France.
+Most of the cargo is handled by the Ports of Paris, in facilities located around Paris.
 The rivers Loire, Rhine, Rhône, Meuse, and Scheldt can be reached by canals connecting with the Seine, which include the Canal Saint-Martin, Canal Saint-Denis, and the Canal de l'Ourcq.